MontgomeryLab/tinyRNA/README.md

 ```
 ##### Counter
 ```
-aquatx-count [-h] -i SAMPLES -c CONFIGFILE -o OUTPUTPREFIX [-t] [-p]
+tinyrna-count [-h] -i SAMPLES -c CONFIGFILE -o OUTPUTPREFIX [-t] [-p]

   optional arguments:
     -h, --help            show this help message and exit -t, --intermed-file   Save the intermediate file containing all alignments and associated features.
-    -p, --is-pipeline     Indicates that counter was invoked from the aquatx pipeline and that input files should be sources as such.
+    -p, --is-pipeline     Indicates that counter was invoked from the tinyrna pipeline and that input files should be sources as such.